The HBCU Homecoming Experience

 Homecoming, as many have described, is a kind of family reunion, where alumni come back to give back and reconnect to their alma mater.
 Meanwhile, students celebrate Black excellence — past and present — and build deeper connections to their campus community and the broader alumni network.

-This pilgrimage is planned by alumni, coordinated between friends, and prepared for — particularly monetarily — throughout the year.
-HBCU alumni make this trek to enjoy themselves and recharge from the day-to-day grind of postgraduate life.
+Homecoming is planned by alumni, coordinated between friends, and prepared for — particularly monetarily — throughout the year.
+HBCU alumni make it a priority to enjoy themselves and recharge from the day-to-day grind of postgraduate life.

 Alumni involvement in homecoming is vital to HBCU culture.
 However, it also is beneficial for students and the university.
 Especially successful alumni often come back to speak at events and to classrooms as role models and mentors.

-For alumni, it's a chance to give back to the university.
+For alumni, it’s also a chance to give back to the university.

 For the university, homecoming is an important fundraising time.
 In fact, it may be the most important fundraising period for a school.
 Major donations are often made to the university.
 These donations are celebrated at halftime of the homecoming football game.